pyweekorg/docs/docs/help.rst

    level transition screens, game over screen (for example 1/5 of the total time)
 4. Upload screenshots and put them in diary entries!
-5. Hang around in the IRC channel, irc.freenode.net channel #pyweek
+5. Hang around in the `Python Discord <https://discord.gg/python>`_.
+Our dedicated channel is ``#pyweek`` but there will be other channels available during the competition.

 How to submit your entry